 The latter, however, is more worrying.
-While 1.4 might not seem a big and scary number, consider what it means in terms of customer satisfaction scores:
+While 1.4 might not seem a big and scary number, consider what it means in terms of internal IT support customer satisfaction scores:

 - If external customer service/support is scoring 4.5 out of 5, then IT support is scoring a lowly 3.2

 - If external customer service/support is scoring 95% satisfaction, then IT support is scoring just 68%.